lssv6/votala/README.md

 # votala
-VOTALA is an online pooling system
+VOTALA is an online polling system